AnotherSamWilson/miceforest/README.md

 It is possible to heavily customize our imputation procedure by variable.
 By passing a named list to `variable_schema`, you can specify the predictors for each variable to impute.
-You can also specify `mean_match_candidates` and `mean_match_subset` by variable by passing a dict of valid values, with variable names as keys.
+You can also specify `mean_match_candidates` and `data_subset` by variable by passing a dict of valid values, with variable names as keys.
 You can even replace the entire default mean matching function if you wish:

 ``` python
 var_sch = {